paul-hammant/tbd/content/alternative-branching-models/index.md

 Problems compound with this model, the more releases being juggled concurrently there are.
 An upstream butterfly, is a downstream Tsunami of unmergability.
 Downstream merged begin to get skipped, or abandoned.
-Or the merge works, but the code isn't right so there's some in-branch fixing, which is not applicable to upstream.
+Or the merge works, but the code is not right so there is some in-branch fixing, which is not applicable to upstream.
 Here's the reality (breakages overlaid again):

 ![](/images/cascade2.png)